bbinn/Seng299/readme.md

 These are the core features of the system, the rest is up to you.
 Marks will be awarded for creativity.

+**Installation Instructions**
+npm install
+node server.js
+navigate to localhost:8080

 **Available Technologies**
-Javascript, node, express, Mongodb, css, html, jquery, ajax (maybe), other things too
+Javascript, node, express, Mongodb, css, html, jquery, ajax, other things too

 **Members**
 - Brett Binnersley, V00776751